sajjadGG/book-python/fastapi/microservices/architecture.rst

 ---------------------
 *  Use a deployment infrastructure that hides any concept of servers (i.e. reserved or preallocated resources)- physical or virtual hosts, or containers.
-The infrastructure takes your service’s code and runs it.
+The infrastructure takes your service's code and runs it.
 You are charged for each request based on the resources consumed.
 *  To deploy your service using this approach, you package the code (e.g. as a ZIP file), upload it to the deployment infrastructure and